NodeCanvas comes with various Tasks that allow you to make use of existing code and components on game objects, that are well worth mentioning.

-Furthermore you can keep all your implementations in your own scripts instead of creating custom action and condition tasks, and use these Script Control Tasks to interact with them in an efficient way.
-Following are the Script Control tasks included.
+Furthermore you can keep all your implementations in your own scripts instead of creating custom action and condition tasks, and use these Tasks to interact with them in an efficient way.
+Following are the Reflection Tasks included.

-With the Implemented Action Task, you are able to totaly control for how long the action will run and what Status it will return.
-In essence it forwards the execution of the Task for a function on a script to control.
+With the Implemented Action Task, you are able to totally control how long the action will run and what Status it will return.
+In essence, it forwards the execution of the Task for a function on a script to control.
 That function must have a signature of public Status and take one or no parameters.
 For example:

 1 2 3 4 5 6 7 8 9 10 |